Convert VHS-C Tapes to Digital – Waiting for …?

 You Don’t Want the Tape – But do You Want the Discs?

-Disc can break, scratch, or just deteriorate.
+Discs can break, scratch, or deteriorate.
 They still take up more space than required.
-They can’t be edited easily.
-And DVD players just won’t be around that much longer.
-Even now, they are no longer standard equipment on new computers, there just isn’t enough demand.
+Editing DVDs is not simple, and DVD players just won’t be around much longer.
+Even now, they are no longer standard equipment on new computers; there just isn’t enough demand.

 Here’s What You Can do With VHS-C to Digital

-Just like its big brother, VHS to Digital, VHS-C to Digital tuns those antique tapes into digital files that are so much more enjoyable, practical, and useful.
+Just like its big brother, VHS to Digital, VHS-C to Digital turns those antique tapes into digital files that are so much more enjoyable, practical, and useful.
 Digitized VHS-C:

 1. Plays on just about any modern device: Smartphones, laptops, tablets, Macs, PCs, and more – without any mechanical player at all